European Banking Supervision: Other mandates

+European Banking Supervision and banking consolidation

-Before the financial crisis of 2008, an increasing number of banks were merging across Europe.
+Before the 2008 financial crisis, an increasing number of banks were merging across Europe.
 This trend stopped as a result of the crisis: between 2008 and 2017, while we saw a decline in the number of cross-border M&As, domestic consolidations (i.e., between two national institutions) rose.
 In 2016, there were about 6 000 banks in the Eurozone, most of which with a clear focus on their domestic market.
 Today, the European banking landscape is composed of banks with a smaller market share at the EU level than what can be observed in the United States.
 As a result, the European market is said to be more fragmented and therefore less competitive than in the US or Asia.

 Cross-border mergers in banking would help banks to diversify their portfolio and, therefore, better recover from localized shocks in the economy.
 On the other hand, spreading risks across different geographies could also be a threat to the stability of financial markets: one might, indeed, worry of a potential effect of contagion between regions.
 Such transactions could also lead to the creation of groups regarded as “Too big to fail”, which, in case of systemic crises, would require significant support from the public purse.
 Following the terrible consequences of the Lehman Brothers’ fall in 2008, public authorities seem committed to avoid the collapse of other systemic banks.
 One of the side effects of these public guarantees is to encourage moral hazard: protected by a public net, these financial institutions are incentivized to adopt riskier behaviors.
 As this opposition of opinions illustrates, if cross-border mergers might have the potential of reducing the exposure of individual firms to localized shocks, studies show that they also increase systemic risks on financial markets.